greenpeace/gpi-tl-ar/README.md

 This month we have created a demo showing how a user can use their mobile device and a custom Greenpeace AR logo to explore the impact of their lifestyle on the environment by creating a mythical landscape that scales with their individual impact.

 [Test Site](https://greenpeace.international/ar-test/)

+### uploadserver
+The code for the upload server can also be used as a standalone upload server.
+Necessary are just `index.js`, `package.json` and an empty `public` folder.
+Don't forget to change the paths according to your *letsencrypt* files location.